 Aggregate Lifetime and Annual Dollar Limits

-Texas Health and Human Services or the managed care organization must identify and analyze aggregate lifetime limits and annual dollar limits for parity compliance in each benefit package if these types of limitations apply to mental health and substance use disorder benefits.
+Texas Health and Human Services (HHS) or the managed care organization (MCO) must identify and analyze aggregate lifetime limits and annual dollar limits for parity compliance in each benefit package if these types of limitations apply to mental health and substance use disorder benefits.

 An aggregate lifetime dollar limit is the maximum amount that will be paid by an MCO.
 An annual dollar limit is a limitation on what an MCO will pay in a 12-month period.
 For aggregate lifetime and annual dollar limits, HHS or the MCO must identify and analyze limitations using a cost-based test.
 States and MCOs cannot apply aggregate lifetime or annual dollar limits to mental health and substance use disorder benefits if: